fedorkobak/knowledge/infrastructure/clouds/providers.md

 ### Azure AI Foundry

-In Azure AI Foundry, you must create a **hub**: is a workspace that organises and connects all the resources, tools, and services you use to build AI solutions.
+In [Azure AI Foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/), you must create a **hub**: is a workspace that organises and connects all the resources, tools, and services you use to build AI solutions.
 Within the hub, you can define **projects**, which provide more specific access to model and agents development.

+Azure IA Foundly includes:

+- [AI search](https://learn.microsoft.com/en-us/azure/search/) is a scalable search infrastructure that indexes heterogeneous content (i.e. the kind of data has no specific structure) and allows to performs searches to be performed via an API.
+It can also be integrated with agents.

 ## GCP